Lifecycle Stage and Lead Management in HubSpot and Salesforce

 - The AE has a defined window (24–48 hours) to accept the opportunity or return it with a reason code.

-When the handoff is a system event, you get data: handoff volume, acceptance rate, time-to-accept, and rejection reasons.
-That data tells you whether your SDR qualification criteria are calibrated correctly and whether AEs are working what they're given.
+When the handoff is a system event, the data follows: handoff volume, acceptance rate, time-to-accept, and rejection reasons.
+That data tells you whether SDR qualification criteria are calibrated correctly and whether AEs are working what they're given.

 HubSpot implementation